mochi-hpc/mochi-abt-io/README.md

 # abt-io
-abt-io is a library that provides Argobots bindings to common POSIX I/O functions.
+abt-io is a library that provides Argobots-aware wrappers to common POSIX I/O functions.
+The wrappers behave identically to their POSIX counterparts from a caller's point of view, but internally they delegate I/O system calls to a dedicated Argobots pool.
+The caller is suspended until the system call completes so that other concurrent ULTs can make progress in the mean time.

 ##  Dependencies